Don't Ignore Your Alt Tags for SEO

 Staying up-to-date with the process of search engine optimization is tough.
-The moment that you feel like you have mastered a certain technique, Google comes in with an update, and makes your time investment all-but wasted.
-This is why it is important for people in the search profession to stay agile and up to date with the changes that are occurring in the industry.
-If you can capitalize on a solid white hat technique (ethical/non-manipulative) before many others are doing it, you can gain a sustainable advantage.
+The moment that you feel like you have mastered a particular technique, Google comes in with an update and makes your time investment all-but wasted.
+This is why people in the search profession need to stay agile.
+This includes being up to date with the changes that are occurring in the industry.
+If you can capitalize on a reliable white hat technique (ethical/non-manipulative) before many others are doing it, you can gain a sustainable advantage.
 This is where the alt tags come in.
 Having a proper strategy in place for these nifty little tags could improve your search rankings substantially.

 What Is An "Alt Tag?"

 The first thing that you need to know about alt tags is that they are used in images.
-You may understand the concept of SEO in the text of the webpage, but did you know that you can do something similar with the images that are on the webpage?
+You may understand the concept of SEO in the text of the webpage, but did you know that you can do something similar to the photos that are on the webpage?
 This is where alt tags are introduced.
-When referencing these alt tags, there are two portions of them that you should be concerned with; they are the alt tag itself and the accompanying title attribute of tag.
+When referencing these alt tags, there are two portions of them that you should be concerned with; they are the alt tag itself and the accompanying title attribute of the tag.
 The alt tags are most important for screen readers and visually impaired people.
-These tags tell website visitor what is contained on those images.
+These tags tell website visitors what is contained in those images.
 The title attribute is mainly used as a tooltip when you hover over the image.

 Why Is the Alt Tag Important?

 Images (and video) are a dominating force in the search industry.
 One of the big selling points for hotels is the imagery that is presented to the consumer online.
 People like to feel like they can experience staying at your hotel before they stay there.
 If you have set up proper alt tags for images, then they will show up on the user's end if they are looking for visuals of your property.
 If there are no alt tags, then there is 0 chance that you can control what your customers will see about your property.
 No alt tags is a huge mistake you can't afford to make, but the presentation is just one aspect that this can help your hotel with.